vladimirca2000/DesafioCtVoicer/README.md

 ---

-*Esta é a primeira parte da documentação, focada no Backend.
-As próximas seções abordarão Frontend, Testes e Deploy.*
+*Esta é a documentaçãodo back-end, a do Front-end está da pasta front